 If your child has a physical or intellectual disability, or both, please read the School vaccination for students with physical and/or intellectual disabilities fact sheet for more information.

-You can show your child this , to help explain to them what will happen and what to expect when they get their vaccination at school.
+To help you and your child plan for vaccination ??day? at school you can show your child? this social story , to help explain to them what will happen and what to expect when they get their vaccination at school.

 New migrants (including refugees) attending Intensive English Centres (IECs) may not have received the vaccines that are routinely offered in Australia.
 Migrant students will be offered vaccines, depending on their age.